selfdriven-foundation/selfdriven-health/docs/pages/organisation-whitepaper.md

     - then annual membership
 from founding members ($25,000) and new members (with or without app/behub access)

-- associates
+- **Associates (4)**
     - selfdriven Foundation - Mark

+- **Services**
-- services
+    - Research
-    - research
+    - Engagement
-    - engagement - community of practice
+        - Facilitate a Community of Practice
+    - Services
+        - app.selfdriven.health
-    - services - app.selfdriven.health - based on beHub - licence fee paid to beHub (base + usage)
+            - based on beHub
+            - licence fee paid to beHub (base + usage)

 ---

 !
 FOLLOWING IS THOUGHT STARTER FIRST CUT BY CHATGPT
+!!
+UPDATE AFTER SCOPE WORKED OUT

 This whitepaper outlines the vision, mission, strategy, structure, technology framework, governance model, and the legal/regulatory roadmap required to establish this organisation - initially within an Australian context.